dazy/react-multilingual/README.md

 #React Multi-Lingual

-this package can handle strings and css files and based on redux.
+this package can handle strings and css files and workes on top of redux.
 I used react-redux connect function codebase

 ###Installation